bhyde/vows/README.md

 <b>vow:remove-trigger vow trigger</b> a method on a vow.  returns nil.  after
 calling this the trigger will no longer be pending for that vow.

-### Missing: breaking vows

-<b>vow:break vow</b> which removes the vow from the promise-keeper's
-to do list, or unwinds the running attempt to fulfill the vow, is missing.

 ### Missing abstractions on sets of vows.